jwood1290/MPSM_WebUI/README.md

 # MPSM_WebUI
 Updated wifi user interface for MP Select Mini 3D printers

+## Description
-Slightly revised wifi/web UI from the default MP Slect Mini UI.
+Slightly revised wifi/web UI from the default MP Slect Mini UI (**screenshots below**).
 The original UI can be found at: https://www.mpselectmini.com/sample_webui

+## Additions
 This UI adds several useful features, including:
   - Total time elapsed during current print
     - If you are were accessing the web UI at the beginning of the print (or send the print command from the UI) the time elapsed will be